On the distance sets spanned by sets of dimension $d/2$ in $\mathbb{R}^d$: Introduction and main results

 In this work we do not have anything to say about direction (i), but make progress on directions (ii) and (iii), which have also attracted considerable attention.
 In his original paper, Falconer proved that if $\hdim(X)=d/2$, then $\hdim(\Delta(X))\ge 1/2$.
 There are various reasons why the threshold $1/2$ is a natural barrier to overcome.
 If $R$ was a Borel subring of the reals of dimension $1/2$, then $R^d$ would be a set of dimension $\ge d/2$ whose distance set has dimension $\le 1/2$.
 As it turns out, such subrings do not exist, but this was an open problem for decades (and the discretized sum-product problem, which can be seen as a quantitative version of non-existence of Borel subrings of the reals, continues to be a challenging open problem).
 For polygonal norms the value $1/2$ is also sharp, so the curvature of the Euclidean norm must play a r\^{o}le in any attempt to improve upon it.
 Last, but not least, for what is perhaps the most natural discretization of the problem at a small scale $\delta$, the threshold $1/2$ is actually sharp, as witnessed by the ``train track'' example, see the discussion in \cite[\S 1.3]{KatzTao01}.

 Despite these challenges, it follows from the combined efforts of N. Katz and T. Tao \cite{KatzTao01} and J. Bourgain \cite{Bourgain03} that there exists a universal $c>0$ such that if $X\subset\R^2$ is a Borel set of Hausdorff dimension $1$, then $\hdim(\Delta(X))\ge 1/2+c$.
 More precisely, Katz and Tao proved that a certain discretized sum-product expansion implies the above result on distance sets; Bourgain then proved the discretized sum-product conjecture.
 The value of $c$, although effective in principle, is not explicit; in any case, an inspection of the proofs suggests it would be tiny.
-In \cite{Shmerkin20}, the first author obtained a pinned version (with $\Delta(X)$ replaced by $\Delta^y(X)$), an extension to $\R^3$ (for sets of dimension $3/2$), and a generalization to $C^2$ norms of non-zero Gaussian curvature.
+In \cite{Shmerkin23}, the first author obtained a pinned version (with $\Delta(X)$ replaced by $\Delta^y(X)$), an extension to $\R^3$ (for sets of dimension $3/2$), and a generalization to $C^2$ norms of non-zero Gaussian curvature.
 These improvements ultimately rely on Bourgain's machinery and so the value of $c$ is also not explicit.

 On the other hand, T. Keleti and the first author \cite{KeletiShmerkin19} proved that if $X$ is a planar Borel set with $\hdim(X)>1$, then there is $y\in X$ such that $\hdim(\Delta^y X)> 2/3$.
-This result was recovered by B. Liu \cite{Liu20} using the approach of \cite{GIOW19}, and then slightly improved by the first author \cite{Shmerkin21} by combining both approaches.
+This result was recovered by B. Liu \cite{Liu20} using the approach of \cite{GIOW20}, and then slightly improved by the first author \cite{Shmerkin21} by combining both approaches.
+The assumption $\hdim(X)>1$ is essential in these results; the methods do not work when $\hdim(X)=1$.

-In this article, we obtain the first explicit estimates for the Hausdorff dimension of distance sets of sets of dimension $d/2$ in dimensions $d=2$ and $3$.
+In this article, we obtain the first explicit estimate of the constant ``$c$'' in Bourgain's Theorem, and also its analog in $\R^3$.
 Given $u\in (0,1]$, let $\phi(u)$ be the positive root of $x^2+(2-u)x-u=0$.
 Explicitly,